 Table of Contents

-This tutorial explains how to configure and run the EasyAR Mega Unity example to quickly get started with EasyAR Mega development.
+This tutorial shows you how to configure and run the easyar mega unity samples to quickly get started with easyar mega development.

 Before you begin

-• Import the com.easyar.sense-**.tgz and com.easyar.mega-**.tgz packages as described in Enable Mega.
+• Import the com.easyar.sense-**.tgz and com.easyar.mega-**.tgz packages using the method described in Enabling MEGA.

 Note

-If all samples have been imported via **All Samples**, you can skip this step.
+If all samples were imported via **All Samples**, this step can be skipped.

-1. Use the menu Window > Package Manager to open the Package Manager, select EasyAR Sense Unity Plugin, and expand all samples in the Samples section on the right.
+1. Open Package Manager using menu Window > Package Manager, select EasyAR Sense Unity Plugin.
+Expand all samples in the Samples section on the right.

 Import Sample